CarlRWeinberg/CarlRWeinberg.github.io/_posts/2022-08-10-blog-posts-response-to-Weikart.md

 The question really is, can religion and politics be disentangled?
 In my book’s introduction,  I contend that “religion and politics . . . have always been inextricably intertwined.”
 That is, there is no religious realm that is completely disconnected from issues of power and morality.
 For me, that’s what politics is: who has power over whom and on what moral basis?
 For me, this inseparable connection between religion and politics explains why Answers in Genesis recently opened a major new exhibit on abortion at the anti-evolutionary Creation Museum.
 The exhibit’s name, [Fearfully and Wonderfully Made]( https://creationmuseum.org/fearfully-wonderfully-made/), does come from scripture (Psalm 139: 14).
 But abortion is a deeply political matter.
 It is all about morality and power.

-![abortion rights protest](/assets/img/Weikart IN abortion rights protest.webp) Indianpolis protesters denounce bill banning abortion in Indiana, July 2022.
+![abortion rights protest](/assets/img/Weikart IN abortion rights protest.webp) Indianapolis protesters denounce bill banning abortion in Indiana, July 2022.

 **No solid ground for morality?**